fpgaemu/fpgaemu/docs/emulation.rst

 As we have discussed at length, FPGAs provide an unparalleled combination of performance and flexibility that rivals even the most expensive processors (of course, industry-grade FPGAs cost quite a bit too).
-This reprogrammability allows FPGAs to excel at one of their most interesting applications --- **hardware emulation** or the method of copying the behavior of another hardware sample.
-Referring back to our Apple M1/Qualcomm 888 example, instead of manufacturing new designs on the assumption that they will work 100% of the time, most if not all semiconductor companies first use FPGAs to emulate their chips.
+This programmability allows FPGAs to excel at one of their most interesting applications --- **hardware emulation** or the method of copying the behavior of another hardware sample.
+Referring to our Apple M1/Qualcomm 888 example, instead of manufacturing new designs on the assumption that they will work 100% of the time, most if not all semiconductor companies first use FPGAs to emulate their chips.
 Hardware emulation allows these manufacturers to debug their designs in simulated but realistic conditions before undertaking the extreme cost of mass fabrication.
-By chaining multiple FPGAs together (sometimes up to the scale of entire rooms for one chip alone), these companies are able to logically simulate even the most complex integrated circuits in real time, testing both hardware performance and software compatibility.
+By chaining multiple FPGAs together (sometimes up to the scale of entire rooms for one chip alone), these companies can logically simulate even the most complex integrated circuits in real time, testing both hardware performance and software compatibility.
 Modern GPUs and CPUs have billions of transistors, so ultimately hardware emulation is and will continue to be an essential part in the semiconductor industry.